 INFORMATION FOR AUTHORS

-The South African Journal for Research in Sport, Physical Education and Recreation is published by North-West University.
+The South African Journal for Research in Sport, Physical Education and Recreation is published by the North-West University, Potchefstroom.
 Contributions from the fields of Sport Science, Physical Education, Recreation/Leisure Studies, Exercise Science and Dance Studies will be considered for publication.
 The articles submitted will be administered by the appropriate Subject Review Editor and evaluated by two or more referees.
 The decision as to whether a particular article is to be published or not, rests with the Editorial Board.

 Manuscripts that do not comply with the following requirements regarding process, style and format will not be handled.